 SciGirls events are typically scheduled each month during the school year.
 The next scheduled event is December 3 at the Transylvania County Extension Center in Brevard.
 The participation fee is $10 per student.
 Program details, specific hours and registration details can be found on the PARI web site, www.pari.edu.
 Participants can register at www.pari.edu/programs/students/scigirls.
 Area teachers and parents are asked to encourage girls who may be interested.
 The national SciGirls web site is http://pbskids.org/scigirls.

 The Pisgah Astronomical Research Institute (PARI) is a public not-for-profit 501 (c) (3) foundation established in 1998.
-Located in the Pisgah Forest 30 miles southwest of Asheville, NC, the PARI campus is a dark sky location for astronomy and was selected in 1962 by NASA as the site for one of the first U.S. satellite tracking facilities.
+Located in the Pisgah National Forest 30 miles southwest of Asheville, NC, the PARI campus was selected in 1962 by NASA as the site for one of the first U.S. satellite tracking facilities.
 Today, the 200 acre campus houses radio and optical telescopes, earth science instruments, 30 buildings, a fulltime staff and all the infrastructure necessary to support STEM (science, technology, engineering and math) education and research.
 PARI offers educational programs at all levels, from K-12 through post-graduate research.

 PARI is home to the Astronomical Photographic Data Archive and a member of the NC Grassroots Science Museums Collaborative.
 PARI’s Exhibit Gallery displays a collection of rare meteorites as well as NASA Space Shuttle artifacts, many of which have flown in space.
 For more information about PARI and its programs, visit www.pari.edu.
 Follow PARI on Twitter at http://twitter.com/Astronomy_PARI.
 “Like” PARI on Facebook at www.facebook.com/Pisgah.Astronomical.Research.Institute.